protostuff/protostuff.github.io/documentation/maven-bom.md

 ---
-layout: post
+layout: page
-title:  "Maven \"Bill Of Materials\""
+title: Maven \"Bill Of Materials\"
-author: kshchepanovskyi
-date:   2015-02-15 15:30:00
-categories: maven pom
+permalink: /documentation/maven-bom/
 ---

 It is possible to accidentally mix different versions of protostuff JARs when using Maven.